 Flash-based code development using on-chip debug/monitor

-With a 2K Flash-resident debug/monitor program, you'll be able to load your program into the remaining 126K Flash via the serial port using nqBASIC, CodeWarrior, or the uBug12 user interface for Windows.
+With a 2K Flash-resident debug/monitor program, you'll be able to load your program into the remaining 126K Flash via the serial port using nqBASIC, CodeWarrior, or uBug12.
 The entire 126K Flash can be programmed in about 12 seconds!
 To use the monitor for debugging or code-loading, just set the switch to LOAD.
 To run your standalone program thereafter, leave the switch at RUN.
-Your code runs from Flash, and interrupts are supported (via Flash-based pseudo vectors, since the monitor resides in the vector space of the MCU).
 A program you load into Flash this way will run every time you apply power or reset the board in Run Mode.

 Flash-based code development using a BDM pod

-If you want to take advantage of a more advanced development tool (such as MicroBDM12LX), the entire 128K Flash can be used, because the Flash-resident bootloader is no longer needed (therefore pseudo-vectors aren't required either).
-You'll also need to use this method if you are using a non-Windows development platform.
+If you want to take advantage of a more advanced development tool (such as our USBDMLT background debug pod), the entire 128K Flash can be used, because the Flash-resident bootloader is no longer needed.

-- capable of 3-Volt operation (Note: CAN transceiver will not work at 3V)
+- capable of 3-Volt operation (Note: CAN transceiver on 40-pin module will not work at 3V)

 - standard 6-pin BDM connector for full debugging capabilities (with an optional BDM pod)